Become an early childhood teacher

 You should choose a course on the ACECQA list of approved early childhood teaching qualifications.

 Search for courses at your chosen university or with the Queensland Tertiary Admissions Centre (QTAC).
 Once you have chosen your course, you must apply through QTAC for entry.

-Already a registered primary teacher?
+Already a registered primary or secondary teacher?